+SUMMER

+Barn Swallow

+Hirundo rustica

-SUMMER Barn Swallow Hirundo rustica Size: 7" (18 cm) Male: Sleek swallow.
-Blue-black back, cinnamon belly and reddish-brown chin.
+Size: 7" (18 cm)

+Male: Sleek swallow.
+Blue-black back, cinnamon

+belly and reddish-brown chin.
 White spots on a long, deeply forked tail.

+on a tong, deepty forked tail.

-Female: same as male but with a whitish belly Juvenile: similar to adults, with a tan belly and chin, and shorter tail Nest: cup; female and male build; 2 broods per year Eggs: 4-5; white with brown markings Incubation: 13-17 days; female incubates Fledging: 18-23 days; female and male feed the young Migration: complete, to South America Food: insects (prefers beetles, wasps, flies) Compare: Tree Swallow (p.
-89) has a white belly and chin and a notched tail.
-Cliff Swallow (p.
-125) and Violet-green Swallow (p.
-315) are smaller and lack a distinctive, deeply forked tail.
+Female: same as male but with a whitish belly Juvenile: similar to adults, with a tan belly and chin, and shorter tail Nest: cup; female and male build; 2 broods per year Eggs: 4-5; white with brown markings Incubation: 13-17 days; female incubates Fledging: 18-23 days; female and male feed the young Migration: complete, to South America Food: insects (prefers beetles, wasps, flies) Compare: Cliff Swallow (p.
+123) and Violet-green Swallow (p.
+321) are smaller and lack a distinctive, deeply forked tail.
 Violet-green Swallow is green with a white face.
 Look for Barn Swallow's deeply forked tail.

 Stan's Notes: Seen in wetlands, farms, suburban yards and parks.
-Of the seven swallow species regularly found in New Mexico, this is the only one with a deeply forked tail.
+Of the seven swallow species regularly found in Arizona, this is the only one with a deeply forked tail.
 Unlike other swallows, it rarely glides in flight.
 Usually flies low over land or water.
 Drinks as it flies, skimming water, or will sip water droplets on wet leaves.
 Bathes while flying through rain or sprinklers.
 Gives a twittering warble, followed by a mechanical sound.
 Builds a mud nest with up to 1,000 beak-loads of mud.
 Nests on barns and houses, under bridges and in other sheltered places.
 Often nests in colonies of 4-6 birds; sometimes nests alone.
-91